jadeforrest/blog/content/posts/2021-01-18--implementing-amazons-single-threaded-owner-model/index.md

 General Managers are used to separate an organization into divisions.
 The nice thing about this approach is that it is fractal -- you can choose to take it as far as you want to.
 But you can also just do it at the top level, and extend further downwards as needed.

+## Want to hear a deep dive?

+I [interviewed Alexa Stefanko on the Single Threaded Owner model](https://podcasters.spotify.com/pod/show/decodingleadership/episodes/1-Alexa-Stefanko-on-the-Single-Threaded-Owner-model--product-metrics--and-how-training-alligators-is-different-than-training-people-e2hlbik) for my podcast, [Decoding Leadership](https://podcasters.spotify.com/pod/show/decodingleadership), and we did a deep dive on what made this so successful for her team.
+We talked about the other changes we made at the same time, and a lot more nuance than I was able to go into in this article.
+I hope you subscribe!

 ## Want help?

 If you haven't done these things before, it's often valuable to have an executive advisor.
 [Contact me](/about/) if you'd like to explore this!